GREEN - Roofing System

 Root Resistant Layer

 A green roof cannot simply be laid on any type of roofing material, since the roots of plants will always look for water.
 It is therefore important to choose a type of roof covering that is resistant to root growth.
-De Boer DuO HT Landscape is the ideal roof covering for this.
+DuO HT Landscape is the ideal roof covering for this.